Dong-JinKim/DenseRelationalCaptioning/README.md

 ## Citation
 If you find our work useful in your research, please consider citing:
 ```
-@InProceedings{Kim_2019_CVPR,
+@inproceedings{kim2019dense,
+  title={Dense relational captioning: Triple-stream networks for relationship-based captioning},
-author = {Kim, Dong-Jin and Choi, Jinsoo and Oh, Tae-Hyun and Kweon, In So},
+  author={Kim, Dong-Jin and Choi, Jinsoo and Oh, Tae-Hyun and Kweon, In So},
-title = {Dense Relational Captioning: Triple-Stream Networks for Relationship-Based Captioning},
-booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
+  booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition},
-year = {2019}
+  pages={6271--6280},
+  year={2019}
 }
 ```